 - Replace accessible plumbing fixtures to make emergency plumbing repairs or to replace freeze-damaged or leaking concealed plumbing pipes that are no more than five feet in length

 - Call the 24-hour Requests for Inspection and Inspection Results phone number

 - Enter the three-digit inspection code for the type of inspection you are requesting

-- Enter a phone number where you can be reached during weekdays and if you want the inspection in the morning or afternoon, or leave voicemail with plan location or lockbox code.
+- Enter a phone number where you can be reached during weekdays.
+Explain if you want the inspection in the morning or afternoon.
+Leave a voicemail with plan location or lockbox code.

 - There must be an adult over age 18 to let the inspector inside